 If you have your own Chaga tea recipes, feel free to share them with us so we can share them with the world.
 If you can, please send us pictures and step-by-step instructions.
 You can send your Chaga mushroom tea recipes from here.

 Chaga tea is tea made of birch tree fungus called Inonotus obliquus.
 To make the tea, you can use raw Chaga, chunks or ground powder.
-It’s full of healthy ingredients and you can harvest it by yourself for free!
+It’s full of healthy ingredients.

 The Chaga mushroom tea taste is mild, sometimes with a slight hint of mushroom, or woody taste.